openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 |
 In both cases, the data already needs to reside within Earth Engine as an *ImageCollection asset*, whose ID needs to be filled in the respective field.

-In case you want to use the NICFI Level-1 basemaps, you can use the already existing assets within Earth Engine, given that you enabled the access feature as explained `here <https://developers.planet.com/docs/integrations/gee/nicfi/>`_.
+In case you want to use the *NICFI Level-1 basemaps*, you can use the already existing assets within Earth Engine, given that you enabled the access feature as explained `here <https://docs.sepal.io/en/latest/setup/nicfi.html>`_.
 The NICFI Level-1 assets are splitted by continent and have the following Asset IDs:

     - projects/planet-nicfi/assets/basemaps/africa
     - projects/planet-nicfi/assets/basemaps/asia